aws-samples/amazon-sagemaker-secure-mlops/README.md

 The IAM part can be deployed using the delivered CloudFormation templates or completely separated out-of-stack.
 You will provide the ARNs for the IAM roles as CloudFormation template parameters to deploy the Data Science environment.

+## Multi-region deployment considerations
+The solution is designed for multi-region deployment.
+You can deploy end-to-end stack in any region of the AWS account.
+The following limitations and considerations apply:

++ The shared IAM roles (`DSAdministratorRole`, `SageMakerDetectiveControlExecutionRole`, `SCLaunchRole`) are global for the AWS account (IAM is a global AWS service).
+The roles and all permissions for these roles are valid and apply for all regions.
+If you deploy a new stack in a new region, it will use the existing shared IAM roles, created by the first stack deployment on the AWS account
++ The environment IAM roles (`DSTeamAdministratorRole`, `DataScientistRole`, `SageMakerExecutionRole`, `SCProjectLaunchRole`, `SageMakerCrossAccountDeploymentRole`) are created with unique names.
+Each deployment of a new data science environment (via CloudFormation or via AWS Service Catalog) creates a set of unique roles
++ SageMaker Studio uses two pre-defined roles `AmazonSageMakerServiceCatalogProductsLaunchRole` and `AmazonSageMakerServiceCatalogProductsUseRole`.
+These roles are global for the AWS account and created by the first deployment of core infrastructure.
+These two roles have `Retain` deletion policy and _are not deleted_ when you delete the stack which has created these roles.

 ## Data Science Environment Quickstart
 This option deploys the end-to-end infrastructure and a Data Science Environment in one go.
 You can change only few deployment options.
 The majority of the options are set to their default values.